WanderWashington/COVID19-Jupyter/README.md

 ### Notebooks
-1. In ```COVID19.ipynb``` is possible see data about the countries around the world.
+1. In ```COVID19.ipynb``` is possible see data about the cases around the world.
 At this ipynb, could be used a function to plot by country.
 Just call ```plotDataByCountry(country)``` given the country name and some charts will be created and saved in a Charts folder.

 2. In ```Covid19 - Brazil.ipynb```is possible see data just about the Brazil.
 Here, we have a function to create charts foreach state in Brazil.
 The function creates a folder with the state abbreviation and save inside there, the correspondent Chart.
 At this momment have six functions that can be used:
     * plotNewCasesByUF  - Create charts with the  new cases